• Skip to primary navigation

 Overhead view of pickled onions.

-For breakfast, try topping scrambled eggs or breakfast sandwiches with a forkful or two of pickled onions.
+• For Breakfast: Try them on avocado toast.
+It really livens up the avocado toast and the tangy pickled red onions are the perfect contrast to the rich, creamy avocado.
+If avocados aren’t your thing, try topping scrambled eggs or breakfast sandwiches with a forkful or two of pickled onions.
 They really jazz things up without being too oniony or strong flavored.

 What You’ll Need